gersteinlab/aloft/README.md

 - canonical?: YES if the 5' flanking splice site is 'AG' and the 3' flanking splice site is 'GT', NO otherwise if neither of the splice sites matches 'AG' and 'GT', respectively.
-- # of failed filters: number of call filters failed associated with the loss of function variant
+- Number of failed filters: number of call filters failed associated with the loss of function variant
 - filters failed: list of the call filters failed associated with the variant
 	heavily_duplicated: if many segmental duplications exist